iarna/private-bot/README.md

 You should see your server process print out something like:

-  /privatebot/e34731fe-3cef-7a3c-ad5f-be748349ea3a (Name of your Slack)
+> /privatebot/e34731fe-3cef-7a3c-ad5f-be748349ea3a (Name of your Slack)

 You should also see the bot login on your slack instance.

-Next you need to setup your slash commands:
+Next you need to setup your slash command:

 https://my.slack.com/services/new/slash-commands

-We'll be making two, `/listprivate` and `/joinprivate`

-They should both have the same URL, which should be something like this:
+Add one named `/private` with a URL like:

 `http://your.host.name:8999/privatebot/e34731fe-3cef-7a3c-ad5f-be748349ea3a`

-For a description I entered `List private channels` and `Join a private channel` respectively, with `[#channelname]` as the usage hint for the latter.

 And that's it, you're done setting up now.
 Invite the bot to any channels you want in the public listing.